Azure/azure-kusto-labs/kafka-integration/hdinsight-kafka/standalone-edgenode/README.md

 ## Dont forget to..
 Delete your Azure resource group.
-The other hands-on-labs are not dependent.
+The other hands-on-labs are independent of this one.